feldera/feldera/docs/tutorials/basics/part1.md

 ## Step 4.
 Populate tables manually

 Expand the runtime state of the pipeline by clicking the chevron icon <icon icon="bx:chevron-down" /> on the left.
 You should see the list of tables and views defined in your program.
 Click on the <icon icon="bx:upload" /> icon next to the `PART` table.
-This will open the view where you can insert new rows to the table using a configurable random data generator (feel free to play around with it!) or by entering the data manually.
+This will open a view with `BROWSE PART` and `INSERT NEW ROWS` tabs.
+The `BROWSE PART` tab should be empty because no data has been inserted yet.
+Click `INSERT NEW ROWS`, where you can insert new rows to the table using a configurable random data generator (feel free to play around with it!) or by entering the data manually.
 For example, you might add the following rows:

 | ID          | NAME           |